Rex-Sanchez/jumplist.nvim/README.md

-# this is a jumpllist plugin for neovim;
+# This is a jumpllist plugin for neovim;

-## configuration
+## Configuration

-config is easy enough just require jumplist and run the setup function then bind the methods to the keymap you like.
+Config is easy enough just require jumplist and run the setup function then bind the methods to the keymap you like.

 - add_to_jump_list